flaing/diamond-sutra/README.md

 # diamond-sutra
-don't seek dharma (appearance, laws)
+Seek not dharma (appearance, laws) but truth.